ucsd-cse29/fa24/src/week3/index.md

 - `git add`

-When we are done making changes to a file, we "stage" it to mark it as ready to be commited.
+When we are done making changes to a file, we *"stage"* it to mark it as ready to be commited.
 Using the `git add` command with the path of the changed file(s) will stage each to be included in the next commit.
-Using `git add .` will stage all changed files.
+Using `git add .` will stage all changed and/or new files in the current directory.

 **Task:** Use `git add` to stage our corrected C file.
-Write the output of `git status` to your notes.
+Add the output of `git status` to your notes.

 - `git commit`

 A **commit** is a package of associated changes.
 Running the `git commit` command will take all of our staged files, and package them into a single commit.
 With the `-m` flag, we can specify a message detailing the changes of the commit.
-Without `-m`, git opens a vim window to write the commit message.
+Without `-m`, git opens a `vim` window to write the commit message.

 **Task:** Use `git commit` to commit our staged changes.
 Use vim to write your commit message.